Sea surface temperature: Recent increase due to climate change

 Overall, scientists project that all regions of the oceans will warm by 2050, but models disagree for SST changes expected in the subpolar North Atlantic, the equatorial Pacific, and the Southern Ocean.
-The future global mean SST increase for the period 1995-2014 to 2081-2100 is 0.86°C under the most modest greenhouse gas emissions scenarios, and up to 2.89°C under the most severe emissions scenarios.
+The future global mean SST increase for the period 1995-2014 to 2081-2100 is 0.86 °C under the most modest greenhouse gas emissions scenarios, and up to 2.89 °C under the most severe emissions scenarios.

+A study published in 2025 in Environmental Research Letters reported that global mean sea surface temperature increases had more than quadrupled, from 0.06 K per decade during 1985–89 to 0.27 K per decade for 2019–23.
+The researchers projected that the increase inferred over the past 40 years would likely be exceeded within the next 20 years.

 Measurement

 There are a variety of techniques for measuring this parameter that can potentially yield different results because different things are actually being measured.
 Away from the immediate sea surface, general temperature measurements are accompanied by a reference to the specific depth of measurement.
 This is because of significant differences encountered between measurements made at different depths, especially during the daytime when low wind speed and high sunshine conditions may lead to the formation of a warm layer at the ocean's surface and strong vertical temperature gradients (a diurnal thermocline).
 Sea surface temperature measurements are confined to the top portion of the ocean, known as the near-surface layer.